 14 Natural Remedies For Cold And Flu Season

-The cold and flu remedies below are supported by research and incorporate common kitchen ingredients you probably already have on hand, including healing herbs, spices, honey, etc.
+The cold and flu remedies below are supported by research and incorporate common kitchen ingredients you probably already have on hand, including healing herbs, spices, and honey.

 Tea is incredibly soothing when you’re recovering from a cold or flu – the warmth promotes relaxation while the herbs and spices support immune function and ease discomfort.
-Here are some recipes using ingredients you probably already have in your kitchen.
+Here are some recipes using ingredients you probably already have on hand.

 Lemon Ginger Tea Recipe